-The following table sets forth certain information regarding the beneficial ownership of the Company's common stock as of September 27, 2018 by (i) each person or group of persons known by us to beneficially own more than five percent of our common stock, (ii) each of our named executive officers, (iii) each of our directors and nominees for director and (iv) all of our directors and executive officers as a group.
+The following table sets forth certain information regarding the beneficial ownership of the Company's Common Stock as of August 16, 2018 by (i) each person or group of persons known by us to beneficially own more than five percent of our Common Stock, (ii) each of our named executive officers, (iii) each of our directors and nominees for director and (iv) all of our directors and executive officers as a group.

-The following table gives effect to the shares of common stock issuable within 60 days of September 24, 2018 upon the exercise of all options and other rights beneficially owned by the indicated stockholders on that date.
+The following table gives effect to the shares of Common Stock issuable within 60 days of August 16, 2018 upon the exercise of all options and other rights beneficially owned by the indicated stockholders on that date.
 Beneficial ownership is determined in accordance with Rule 13d-3 promulgated under Section 13 of the Securities Exchange Act of 1934, as amended, and includes voting and investment power with respect to shares.
-Percentage of beneficial ownership is based on 1,720,517 shares of common stock outstanding at the close of business on September 27, 2018.
-Except as otherwise noted below, each person or entity named in the following table has sole voting and investment power with respect to all shares of our common stock that he, she or it beneficially owns.
-Stock option and warrant share amounts have been adjusted to reflect the Company's 1-for-30 Reverse Stock Split.
+Percentage of beneficial ownership is based on 38,506,650 shares of Common Stock outstanding at the close of business on August 16, 2018.
+Except as otherwise noted below, each person or entity named in the following table has sole voting and investment power with respect to all shares of our Common Stock that he, she or it beneficially owns.